AlexSpradling/california_sat_analysis/README.md

 | act_avg_scr_sci                 | float | CA 2019 ACT               | Average ACT science score.                                                                                                                                                                                                                                                                                                           |
 | act_num_ge_21                   | float | CA 2019 ACT               | The count of 12th graders scoring in excess of the ACT benchmark.                                                                                                                                                                                                                                                                    |
 | act_pct_ge_21                   | float | CA 2019 ACT               | The percent of 12th graders that exceeded the ACT readiness benchmark.                                                                                                                                                                                                                                                                                                                                     |

+## Conclusions and Recommendations

+### 1. SAT vs. ACT Performance

+326,823 12th graders took the SAT  and 26,593 students that took the ACT in 2018-2019.
+58% sand 56%, respectively, scored above the CollegeBoard benchmark in all subjects.
+After normalizing the scores, we found that the distribution of results between the two tests was effectively the same such that use of either metric could be used as a proxy for student success.
+Accordingly, due the larger sample size available for SAT scores, we determined to use SAT benchmark score achievement as our proxy for student education success against which to test correlative factors.
+### 2. E.W.R vs. STEM

+The SAT/ACT benchmark results indicate a significant difference between success in english/writing versus STEM subjects.
+The mean percentage of all students meeting the SAT Evidence-based Reading and Writing benchmark was 73% versus 50% of all students meeting the readiness benchmark in Mathematics.
+The ACT results are similar: 75% of the school districts met the readiness benchmark in English, 52% met the reading benchmark, 43% met the mathematics benchmark and 33% met the Science benchmark.

+These results suggest that STEM education lags English/writing education in California.
+So, the Cabrillo school board could prioritize quality STEM education.
+If STEM benchmark performance can be increased to match English/writing performance, this would result in a significant outcome improvement.

+### 3. Teacher  Education and Experience

+Amongst the top 30 school districts in California, the average faculty member is 10% more educated than a faculty member in the Cabrillo Unified School district , and has two years more experience teaching.
+These results suggest that focusing on teacher quality (measured by education and experience) could improve student education outcomes.

+### 4. Prioritize Programs to lift poverty level

+The strongest correlative relationship we identified was the negative correlation between socio-economic disadvantage and student success.
+Accordingly, we recommend that the Mayor authorize further study into programs that can be developed to address the underlying socio-economic disadvantages for students in the Cabrillo Unified District, which we believe could result in a positive impact on education outcomes.